 Looking back it can be said, that the acquaintance with the Austrian project 'Pro Sport' has been very important for us: we got in touch with new partners, we travelled abroad and we even gained a new vision.
-Putting into action what we always had dreamed of and what didn't exist in Germany then, 'Pro Sport' showed us, what was possible: a sport and leisure-time project, adapted to the needs and interests of mental health service users.
-This example encouraged us trying to establish a similar project in Bavaria.
+Putting into action what we always had dreamt of and what didn't exist in Germany then, 'Pro Sport' showed us, what was possible: a sport and leisure-time project, adapted to the needs and interests of mental health service users.
+This example encouraged us to establish a similar project in Bavaria.
+But this plan had to be put aside until I had finished my psychology study.